 To be honest, I must admit to having gone a bit crazy on the topic of leggings.
 A few years ago I wore bog-standard black leggings, usually Ron Hill Tracksters, but decided one day to look for something a bit more interesting, something with a bit of colour.
 Again, the Internet came up with the answer, AliExpress.
 A search for leggings will come up with tens of thousands, many only costing around £5.00 to £10.00 each and that includes shipping from China, though it can take a few weeks for them to arrive.
 Yes, they are cheap and I won’t expect them to last forever but I find them ideal for kick scooting and fun to wear.

-My clothing system includes two styles of t-shirt, short sleeved for warm weather use and long sleeved for the colder days and nights.
-Both styles are synthetic to help wick sweat away from the skin and when its really cold, wearing both t-shirts under a windproof jacket is more than adequate for kick scooting.
-You tend to be cold at first but soon warn up and a layer can be removed if required.
+My clothing system includes two styles of t-shirt, short-sleeved for warm weather use and long-sleeved for the colder days and winter nights.
+Both styles are synthetic to help wick sweat away from the skin and when it’s really cold, wearing both t-shirts under a windproof jacket is more than adequate for kick scooting.
+You tend to be cold at first but soon warm up and a layer can be removed if required.

 A simple lightweight windproof jacket forms the outer layer of my clothing system.
 I have three to choose from, a Buffalo Windshirt, a Bergans of Norway Microlight Anorak and The North Face Fanorak jacket.
 Only the Buffalo Windshirt is still available, the others have been discontinued.
 All three are pull-over style, pack away next to nothing and weigh very little.
 Note they are not waterproof but as I tend not do scoot in the rain that’s not an issue.
 For riding in wet weather, I have a Alpkit Gravitas breathable waterproof jacket and when really cold I wear an Alpkit Filoment duck down jacket.